Stonington Island: Base E

 The island was also home to the British Antarctic Survey (BAS) Station E and the Ronne Antarctic Research Expedition, and was the base of operations for many historic Antarctic Peninsula surveying missions in the 1940s.
 Station E was occupied until 23 February 1975 and the main building was known as Trepassey House.
 It was cleaned and repaired in 1992.
 In 1995, the huts became a protected historic site with the name Base E and number HSM-64.

 Historic sites

 A protected area on the island consists of the buildings and artifacts at East Base (with their immediate environs) that were erected and used during the two US wintering expeditions.
-The size of the area is about 1100 ydnorth-south, from the beach to Northeast Glacier adjacent to Back Bay, and 550 yd east-west.
+The size of the area is about 1000 m north-south, from the beach to Northeast Glacier adjacent to Back Bay, and 500 m east-west.
 It has been designated a Historic Site or Monument (HSM 55) following a proposal by the US to the Antarctic Treaty Consultative Meeting (ATCM).
 The British Station E research station is also considered to be of historical importance in relating to both the early period of exploration and the later BAS history of the 1960s and 1970s, and it has been similarly designated as a Historic Site or Monument (HSM 64) following a proposal by the United Kingdom to the ATCM.